securityfirst/tent-content/contents_en/travel/borders/beginner/when-entering-country.md

 (Learn about risk assessment for travel [preparation](umbrella://lesson/preparation).)

+A cover story does not have to be the full truth, but it should be:
+		*   Simple;
+		*   Easily repeatable;
+		*   Verifiable.

 It may not be wise, or possible, to lie, but neither should you volunteer information.

 *   Provide minimal details.